iflytek/VLE/README.md

 <sup>*</sup> : Pre-training data.
 I-T: Image-caption pairs.
 I: Images.
 T: Text.

-From the above results, we see that:
+From the above results, we can see that:

 * **VLE is pre-training efficient**.
 Compared to models with similar model sizes, VLE achieves comparable or even better performance on VQA with much less pre-training data.